louispool/deskpi-super6c/README.md

 There are several ways we can install the OS to the Compute Modules (CM4) on the DeskPi Super6c, depending on whether the CM4 has eMMC storage or not.
 For the most part, we will be using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool to flash the OS to the CM4's.

+Take note that [K3s](https://docs.k3s.io/) requires a 64-bit OS.
+Additionally, some storage solutions, such as [Rook Ceph](https://rook.io/), require a Linux distribution shipped with the `lvm2` package, which is not included in the Raspberry Pi OS distributions.

+Furthermore, [K3s](https://docs.k3s.io/installation/requirements?os=pi) recommends installing to an SSD for performance reasons; since `etcd` is write-intensive and, typically, SD cards and eMMC cannot handle the I/O load.

+Therefore, I recommend installing the [Ubuntu Server 64-bit](https://ubuntu.com/download/raspberry-pi) distribution to an NVMe SSD using [Method 3](#method-3-installing-the-os-to-the-nvme-ssd) below.

 ## Method 1: eMMC

 The DeskPi functions as an IO Board and has micro-usb connectors next to each Compute Module.